aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Shape of the store

 One of the important tasks when working with Redux is to design the shape of the store.
-If we think about the type of data that will be changing in this app, there are 2 clear pieces of data that will be changing that multiple components will be using:
+If we think about the type of data that will be changing in this app, there are 2 clear pieces of changing data that multiple components will use:

 1. The contents of the cart as an array of cart item objects
 2. The user's active page (React Router is a more appropriate choice to manage navigation, but let's use Redux instead because we need the practice)